pachterlab/kite/README.md

 This package offers a few utilities to help with demultiplexing samples using kallisto bus.

+kallisto bus, introduced in v0.45, allows us to quickly demultiplex single cell samples by just having a list of acceptable tags, regardless of where the tag appears.

+The notebook [kite_citeseq_SRR8281307](https://github.com/pachterlab/kite/blob/master/docs/kite_citeseq_SRR8281307.ipynb) in the `docs` folder implements the complete kite pipeline.
+Note that you must have [kallisto](https://pachterlab.github.io/kallisto/download) and [BUStools](https://github.com/BUStools/bustools/releases) installed to run the entire notebook (or if you can't install just call call the executable file for kallisto and BUStools)

+## kitw Utilities

 #### `make_mismatch_map(filename)`

 This function returns all sample tags and and their single base mismatches (hamming distance 1).